Most DUIs in California are charged as misdemeanors. However, you can be charged with a felony DUI under four circumstances:

-If you have had 3 prior DUI convictions within the 10-year period leading up to your current DUI arrest, your DUI is considered a fourth offense and will be charged as a felony.
+If you have had three prior DUI convictions within the 10 years leading up to your current DUI arrest, your DUI is considered a fourth offense, and you can face felony charges under VC 23550.

 - DUI convictions from other states